 The Difference Between Tight Hamstrings and Short Hamstrings

 The key to understanding the difference between tight and short muscles is knowing that your muscles are not very smart.
 They do what they’re told, and the brain is the one in charge.
-Your brain is always assessing how your body feels, and where you are in space.
-That is how you know, without looking, exactly where to scratch an itch on your back, or grab that item off the floor in the back seat of your car.
-Your brain is constantly aware of where your body is in space, and it is also always thinking about if you’re balanced, or stable.
-It’s kind of like if you’re walking through beach sand, or lots of small rocks, your brain tells your ankles, knees, and hips how to behave to stay balanced.
-Are you with me so far?
-Good, now here’s the problem.
+Your brain is constantly aware of where your body is in space and trying to keep you stable.
+For example, when walking through beach sand, your brain tells your ankles, knees, and hips how to behave to stay balanced.
 If your brain feels like your body is unstable, it will call in extra muscles to help improve that stability.
 So it will tighten big muscles that are typically only used for large movements.
 This is how you get the “tight muscles” versus “short muscles.”
-Well what is a short muscle then?
+Well, what is a short muscle then?
 This may be the case if a muscle has been tight, or put in a shortened position, for so long that the body adapts to having a shorter muscle.
 The easiest way to think about this is when people wear high heels.
 If done daily for a long period of time, the calf muscle will gradually shorten.

-If you’re with me so far, you will be able to see that it doesn’t make any sense for one of your hamstrings to be shorter than the other, as it’s very unlikely that you’re sitting for 12 hours a day with one knee bent under your chair and the other outstretched in front of you.
+Therefore, in order for one of your hamstrings to be shorter (instead of tighter) than the other, you would have to be sitting for 12 hours a day with one knee bent under your chair and the other outstretched in front of you.
 Now, onward to why hamstrings get tight!

 Why Hamstrings Get Tight

 Your hamstrings are typically tight because other muscles are not doing their job.
-You see, the way the body is built, there are really tiny muscles inside the hip.
+The body has really tiny muscles inside the hip.
 See the picture below to get a visual on these little heroes.
 Do you see how the big green bone (your femur) fits into the side of the pelvis like a ball?
 This makes the joint very unstable.
-Imagine a golf ball on a tee, then you’re going to step on it and try to stand on it without the ball falling off the tee.
-These little muscles that are highlighted are supposed to fasten that ball firmly into the socket.
-When they don’t, the hamstrings try to pull upwards, to stabilize the joint.
-You can see the shadow of the hamstrings just below the highlighted muscles.
+These little highlighted muscles are supposed to fasten that ball firmly into the socket.
+When they don’t, the hamstrings try to pull upwards to stabilize the joint.

-Your next logical question might be “Well, why aren’t those muscles doing their job?
-Get back to work!”
+Your next logical question might be “Well, why aren’t those muscles doing their job?”
 The answer is pretty straight forward.
-We spend most of our day going forwards when we walk, run, use the elliptical, squat, lunge etc. We don’t really spend a lot of time going sideways or rotating, which is exactly what these muscles are for.
-Over time, you develop an imbalance between these small stabilizers, and the big movers, so the brain starts using the big movers for stability AND movement.
-This leads to the hamstrings always feeling tight and overused.
-If you want to test this concept, and you have one hamstring that’s always tighter, try standing on one leg.
-Is it harder to balance on the leg of the tight hamstring?
-Even if the difference is slight, it means we’re on to something here!
+We spend most of our day going forwards when we move.
+We don’t really spend a lot of time going sideways or rotating, which is exactly what these muscles are for.
+Over time, you develop an imbalance between these small stabilizers and the big movers.
+So the brain starts using the big movers for stability AND movement.
+This leads to the hamstrings being overused and feeling tight.

 Stretching tight hamstrings will NEVER work because they are tight for a reason, to give stability.
 Now that you know why hamstrings get tight, read on to find out how it causes low back pain and how to fix it!